Explore the opportunities available for students to learn more and audition for the Greatbatch School of Music at Houghton College.

 Audition Process & Requirements

-The completed music application and two teacher recommendation forms must be submitted prior to scheduling an audition.
-We strongly recommend, for fullest consideration regarding admission & scholarship, that auditions be completed on or before February 19th.
+A completed music application and two teacher recommendation forms must be submitted prior to scheduling an audition.
+We strongly recommend, for fullest consideration regarding admission and scholarship consideration, that auditions be completed on or before February 19th.

 Perform two solo pieces or movements demonstrating both a slow, tonal and a faster, technical style.